Setting Up Windows Subsystem for Linux (WSL)

 With action set to "Start a program," set Program/script to

-Set Add arguments (optional) to
+Set Add arguments (optional) to:

-text -d sipdev -- bash -c "while true; do sleep 3600; done" -
+Arguments-d sipdev -- bash -c "while true; do sleep 3600; done"

 Click the OK button to close the dialog.